Meet Defne - SYA France 2018

 I would advise anyone even remotely considering SYA to research the program, the host city, the language, etc. And to reach out to students who have gone through the program to gain an honest perspective on what to expect.
 Choosing to spend a year of high school abroad is not an easy feat and should be treated with care and attention.

 How did your year abroad change you?

 My year abroad changed me in more ways than I can even put into words.
 Philosophically, it gave me the opportunity to develop and feel grounded in my personal moral compass, which is something many people are still grappling with well into adulthood.
 Living alone at age 16 is not very common, and this experience gave me the opportunity to do a lot of self-discovery and reflection.
 By the end of the year, I had some of my closest friends ever, and also felt deeply empowered in my personal interests and goals.

 How did SYA impact your college application process?

 When exploring college options, I gravitated heavily towards cities or schools with easy access to a big city.
 I enjoyed the freedom and ample opportunity that Rennes presented and wanted a change from the small town feel of my high school.
 I was also searching for a diverse space where I could explore different interests and have the opportunity to learn about different languages and cultures all while going to school.

 What life skills do you feel like you learned while at SYA?

-Practically, I learnt how to navigate a new city on my own, which will come in extremely handy as I head to college.
+Practically, I learned how to navigate a new city on my own, which will come in extremely handy as I head to college.
 I also had to manage my own time and schedule to an extent which helped me gain independence in that sense as well.
-Overall, I learned how to live on my own and how to make the once familiar feel comfortable.
+Overall, I learned how to live on my own and how to make the once-familiar feel comfortable.